-THBA Skills Camps are designed to meet the needs of players ages 5-14 who love baseball and want to develop skill.
+THBA Skills Camps are designed to meet the needs of players ages 5-13 who love baseball and want to develop skill.
 An award winning, FUNdamental program that has been the pillar of our business since 2000.
-Over 10,000 players have taken part in a THBA Skills Camp!
+Over 15,000 players have taken part in a THBA Skills Camp!
 Week long camps are offered throughout the summer and during school holidays.
-Hours are 9am-3pm and include lunch, a round of mini-golf and a snow cone party!
+Hours are 9am-3pm and the camp takes place at the Lake Catherine sports complex in Palm Beach Gardens.

 If you're a level-headed family looking for quality instruction in a positive setting, the THBA is a perfect fit!
 Our approach to one on one instruction is unique as we want to preserve the enjoyment of playing and learning the game while still developing skills.
 We achieve this by loading each session with drills and repetitions and most importantly- encouragement!

 Perhaps the most frequently asked question we receive.
 If your child is age 5-13, is well behaved, enjoys being active, likes learning, excels in a structured learning environment, and wants to spend a portion of his/her summer vacation developing character traits and baseball FUNdamentals, the answer is YES!
 We have had excellent results with talented travel ball players as well as complete beginners!
 We have a grouping to meet everyone's needs that ensures safety and maximizes learning & productivity for all!